Table of Contents[Hide][Show]

 Hiking is an activity for all ages.
 If you’re traveling with little ones, make a pit stop at Sunset Park.
 Besides a wonderful playground and splash park, it features the very cute Lollipop Trail, a 1/10th of a mile loop.
 So even the tiniest hiker can say they hiked Sedona!

 TravelingMom Tip: Remember, the Arizona sun is strong.
 Water, sunscreen, sunglasses and a hat help to protect.
 And don’t forget water; the air in Sedona is very dry and it is amazingly easy to get dehydrated.
+Here’s our list of the best sunscreens for babies and kids.

 7. Make Music in Harmony Park